h2oai/steam/docs/CLIAppendix.md

 **Example**

 The following example deletes model 3 from the database.
-Note that you can use [`get models`]'(#get models) to retrieve a list of models.
+Note that you can use [`get models`](#getmodels) to retrieve a list of models.

 	./steam delete model 3